swesterveld/udacity-nd004-p4-conference-organization-app/README.md

 1. getSessionsBySpeaker(speaker) -- This method returns a list of Sessions accross all conferences, limited to the Sessions where the given speaker is in the list of speakers.
 1. createSession(SessionForm, websafeConferenceKey) -- This invokes a _createSessionObject method which copies the data from the request to a new Session object.

+Session is implemented as a child of Conference, because that will make it easier to quickly find all sessions of a conference.
+Speaker is implemented as a separate model, because that will make it easier for re-use and to extend it with properties.
+By using a repeatable KeyProperty for speakers of a Session, it will be possible to treat it as a many-to-many relationship.

+The _updateSpeakersForSession method has been implemented as a generic method, to invoke for both adding and removing Speakers of a Session.
+Like this, the endpoints addSpeakerToSession and reomveSpeakerFromSession can be kept very clean.
+Another generic method is _getSessions, with an optional parameter for filtering.
+This makes it possible to have very light endpoints for specific filters, and have the implementation of filtering at one place, according to the DRY principle.

 [1]: https://developers.google.com/appengine
 [2]: http://python.org
 [3]: https://developers.google.com/appengine/docs/python/endpoints/